PrincipleStudios/scalable-git-branching-tools/docs/refactor-upstream.md

 * `-remove` indicates that the source branch should be removed and old upstream branches can be ignored.
-* `-rename` indicates that upstreams from the source branch should be transferred to the target branch.
+* `-rename` indicates that upstreams from the source branch should be transferred to the target branch; any upstreams of the target should be overwritten.
+* `-combine` indicates that upstreams from both source and target should be combined into upstreams of the target branch.

 The source and target branches _will not_ be updated as part of this command.